 People who sew and have arthritis have many of the same complaints of pain in the same joints as others.
 So, they, too, need scissors that are easier to operate and squeeze without putting unnecessary pressure on the joints.

 For cutting fabric, these self-opening scissors from Arthritis Supplies are one of the best scissors for arthritic hands.
 You can easily use these for trimming thread and general cutting as well.

 Kitchen Scissors for Arthritic Hands

-For kitchen use, I recommend the Peta Self-Opening Kitchen Shears because they are spring-loaded and don’t engage the thumbs or individual joints.
-Plus they are easy to clean with a quick rinse and wipe down without any nooks or crannies for food to become lodged.
+I recommend the Peta Self-Opening Kitchen Shears for kitchen use because they are spring-loaded and don’t engage the thumbs or individual joints.
+Plus, they are easy to clean with a quick rinse and wipe down without any nooks or crannies for food to become lodged.